jayway/cljwordgraph/INTRODUCTION.md

     user=> (conj '(1 2 3) :x)
     (:x 1 2 3)

-Anything that implements the interface clojure.lang.IFn can be used as the first element in a list, ie as the function to be called.
-Here is an example of calling the function '+' with some numbers:
+Anything that implements the interface `clojure.lang.IFn` can be used as the first element in a list, ie as the function to be called.
+Here is an example of calling the function `+` with some numbers:

     user=> (+ 1 2 3)
     6

-Here we call 'count' to get the number of elements in a list:
+Here we call `count` to get the number of elements in a list:

     user=> (count '(1 2 3))
     3